ashmystic/artopia/_portfolio-items/temple-2016-3-6-beginnings.md

   - self-improvement
 card-class: quote-uncited
 image:
-title: Self as Standard
+title: Beginnings
 author:
-date: 2016-3-3
+date: 2016-3-6
 text:
 link:
 ---
-Set yourself as a standard for what you expect in others.
+At every end is a new beginning.